|

 ship was built by Vickers Armstrong Ltd, at their Barrow-in-Furness yard and

-represented the latest development in fast home-trade passenger service.
 She was, essentially, an elegant ship with an unbroken and

 gently sheered shelter-deck, straight stem and elliptical stern, two long